-There are so many fragrances on the market today from big-name brands like Dior and Chanel to unique niche fragrances such as Penhaligon’s.
+There are so many fragrances on the market today from big-name brands like Dior and Chanel to unique niche fragrances such as Penhaligon’s and Marc Jacobs perfume.
 Narrowing down your options can seem like a completely overwhelming task.

 Luckily for you, we’re here to help!
 We have some tips and tricks that can help you find your perfect perfume.

 The fragrance world is full of words and phrases that can seem confusing and intimidating at first glance.
 However, being able to understand the fragrant language will allow you to understand the perfume itself.